The best hotels in Yerevan

 The Yerevan Card ($29 for 48 hours) covers 40+ museums and attractions including Matenadaran, History Museum, and Ararat Brandy Factory tour.
 It pays for itself in 3 museum visits.
 Buy at the tourist info center on Republic Square.

-Yerevan's best neighborhoods
+Yerevan's best hotel regions

 Yerevan is compact and walkable.
 The center revolves around Republic Square and the Cascade complex.
 Most tourists never leave this 2km radius, and honestly, they don't need to.
 But the edges reward curious travelers with cheaper stays and more local flavor.